dgageot/javabien/content/2017/12/21/scanning-images.md

 ---
-title: "Vulnerabilities in Docker images"
+title: Scanning Vulnerabilities in Docker images
 date: 2017-12-21T09:35:00+01:00
-tags: ["docker","google","security scanning","java"]
+tags: ["docker","google","security scanning","java", "cve"]
 ---

 Part of the value proposition of Containers is improved security.
 By running